ajwarnick/ajwarnick.github.io/src/work/infinitesleep/index.md

 ---
 layout: layouts/work.njk
 # permalink: work/newsisbreaking/index.html
-title: News Is Breaking
+title: Infinite Sleep
-slug: newsisbreaking
+slug: infinitesleep
-warnickNumber: "21.07::SCPT:65"
+warnickNumber: "18.03::SCPT:03"

 tags:
   - work
+  - w2s

-type: sculpture
+type: "sculpture"
-year: "2021"
+year: "2018"
-featured_image: "News_Is_Breaking-3.jpeg"
+featured_image: "_MG_9825.jpg"
 featured_audio: ""
 featured_video: ""

 materials:
-  - "Clear acrylic"
-  - "Galvanized Steel"
+  - "Prisoner Produced Pillows"

 # edition:
 #   number:
 #   proofs:
 #   limitless: true

-color: '#FF0000'
+# color: ''

 description:
-  short: Public sculpture currently installed at Wassaic Project Wassaic, NY.
-  long: Public sculpture made of clear acrylic currently installed at Wassaic Project Wassaic, NY.
-I think about the news as a lens through which we view the world, and the world as a backdrop to the events we live through.
-In the studio, I play with words as often as objects, and this billboard plays with how the attention economy has broken our consideration of information.
+  short: "A pillar created from 32 textured vinyl covered pillows produced by and for those incarcerated."
+  long: "'Infinite Sleep' consists of an eleven foot pillar mimicking Brâncuși's Endless Column created from 32 textured vinyl pillows.
+Those incarcerated at Allen-Oakwood Correctional Institution in Lima, Ohio manufactured these pillows for use by other prisoners in the state of Ohio.
+This work is a continuation of my engagement with charged materials generally and the prison industrial complex specifically, and exemplifies my use of physical presence to engage the viewer both conceptually and phenomenologically."

-dimensions_sort: "18000"
+dimensions_sort: "49368"
-dimensions: '120” x 50” x 3”'
+dimensions: '132" x 17" x 22"'

 available: true
-price: "$4,000"
+price: "NFS"

 # collaborators:
 #   - {